 You have two options to submit your CPP application as follows:

-If you prefer to apply using a paper form or don’t have access to an online account, you can also apply by mail.
+If you prefer to apply using a paper form or don’t have access to an online account, you can also apply by mail, which takes up to 120 days to process.
 Here’s how:

-Either way, be sure to submit any required supporting documents.
+Either way, be sure to submit any required supporting documents to avoid processing delays.

 Step-by-Step Guide to the Canada Pension Plan Application Process